Foxygene/GameOn/README.md

 ## What is "GameOn"

-GameOn is my third web project and first one using JS.
+GameOn is my third web project and my first approach to javascript.

 It's a frontpage of a fictionnal esport tournament organisation.

 ## What's the purpose

 During my web development training within the [openclassroom cursus](https://openclassrooms.com/en/paths/314-developpeur-front-end).
-I had to fix existing code and had full JS support to the form.
+I had to fix existing code and add full JS support to the form.

 ## Usage